TaehoonK/dggs_code/README.md

 Note that, PD-Code is one of type of Morton code, especially DGGS Morton for the point cloud.
 It is introduced from "Utilizing a discrete global grid system for handling point clouds with varying locations, times, and levels of detail."

+From the 0.5.0 version, this project includes the [Geogrid project](https://github.com/mocnik-science/geogrid) code for using ISEA projection.
+It is a modified fit for this project.

 ## Required
 - Maven: 3.5+
 - Java: 1.8+